Mbed-TLS/mbedtls/docs/architecture/psa-keystore-design.md

 #### Slice abstraction

 Some parts of the key slot management code use **key slices** as an abstraction.
 A key slice is an array of key slots.
-Key slices are identified by a number which is a small non-negative integer.
+Key slices are identified by an index which is a small non-negative integer.

-* With a [static key store](#static-key-store), there is a single, statically allocated slice, with the number 0.
+* With a [static key store](#static-key-store), there is a single, statically allocated slice, with the index 0.
 * With a [dynamic key store](#dynamic-key-store), there is statically allocated array of pointers to key slices.
+The index of a slice is the index in that array.
 The slices are allocated on the heap as needed.

 #### Key identifiers and slot location